CyberGhost and ExpressVPN are both large VPN services with many users – but which one comes out on top in back-to-back testing?

 - 24/7 live chat support – This is always helpful if you need assistance with anything at all.

 - Obfuscation – ExpressVPN offers obfuscation features to effectively hide your VPN traffic.
-This allows you to use the VPN in places where VPNs are blocked.
-This makes it one of the best VPNs for China.
+This allows you to use the VPN in places where VPNs are blocked and makes it one of the best VPNs for China.

 Another big consideration with features is streaming, which we’ll cover next.